haritaharita/Cosmetics/README.md

 # M&H Cosmetics Lounge

-A fully responsive e-commerce fashion website for browsing and buying makepup products.
+A fully responsive e-commerce fashion website for browsing and buying makeup products.
 This project developed by two team members.

 ## Things to look out for: